JohnComonitski/FootballMatchAnalysis/README.md

 match.get_events("PASS")
 ```

-### Plot the Events and Locations of Players Moments Before a Goal
+### Plot the Events and Locations of Players the Moment Before a Goal
-Plot the location of every player on the field the moment before the first goal and plot the passes that led up to the goal.
+Plot the location of every player on the field the moment before the first goal..

 ```python
 from analysis.player import *